bajwan/263/p-np/PITCHME.md

 What is the minimum number of colors we need so that we can color the vertices of a graph such that no connecting vertices have the same color?
 ---
-And others.
+And many others.
+---
 We often need to prove that a problem is as hard as another problem, i.e. that we can't find a faster solution.
 Since we know that any problem in NP can reduce to an NP-complete problem (since they are the hardest in NP), we can use this for our proof.
 ---
 In order to perform this proof we first need some problem P1 that we already know is an NP-complete problem.
 We will assume that P2 is in NP.
-If we find some way to map the data from P1 to P2 that completes in polynomial time, we can use P2 to solve P1.
+If we find some way to map the data from P1 to an input of P2 that completes in polynomial time, we can use P2 to solve P1.
 ---
 Since we know that P1 was NP-complete, we have now shown the P2 is also NP-complete.
 This means that every problem in NP can reduce to P2 as well.
 ---